-In 1964, WKAB-TV (later WHOA-TV and now WNCF) started up as Montgomery's ABC affiliate, but WSLA continued to broadcast ABC programming to the western part of the market because of UHF's limited coverage at the time.
-It could be argued that WSLA was almost always a CBS affiliate.
-Once it ended a brief stint as an independent station and affiliated with ABC, it also established a secondary affiliation with CBS by carrying one hour of that network's programming every week
+In 1964, WKAB-TV (later WHOA-TV and now WNCF) started up as Montgomery's ABC affiliate, but WSLA continued to broadcast ABC programming to the western part of the market due to the limited coverage of UHF at the time.
+Eventually, WSLA became a full-time CBS affiliate and changed its call letters to WAKA.

 Today, WAKA is known for its comprehensive coverage of local news and events, as well as its commitment to serving the community through partnerships with local organizations and charities.
 The station operates from a modern studio facility in Selma and reaches a wide audience throughout the Montgomery area with its strong signal and extensive coverage.
 WAKA is a trusted source for reliable and accurate information, and has won numerous awards for its journalistic excellence.